Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Block-FlipbookPlayer.md

 To generate a Flipbook, use external digital content creation tools.

 To set an output to use flipbooks, change its **UV Mode** to **Flipbook**.
-For more information on the different UV Modes, refer to the documentation for the various output Contexts.
+For more information on the different UV Modes, refer to the documentation for the various output contexts.
+If you use a Shader Graph output context, refer to [Use the Flipbook Player with a Shader Graph output](#use-the-flipbook-player-with-a-shadergraph-output).

 There are two different modes to control the playback: **Frame Rate** and **Cycles**.
 Additionally, in both modes, you can control the **Animation Range**.